-Jaundice is the commonest abnormal physical finding in the neonates (Anand et al., 1978).
-The overall incidence of neonatal jaundice as reported by various Indian workers varies from 54.6% to 77% (Sharma et al., 1994).
 Overproduction of bilirubin combined with immature mechanisms for conjugation and enhanced enterohepatic circulation of bilirubin contribute to the absorption and development of jaundice, which in most infants, is mild enough to be considered physiological and non-toxic (Taeush et al., 2005).
-Jaundice occurs when the liver cannot clear a sufficient amount of bilirubin from the plasma (Behrmann et al., 1969).
+Jaundice occurs when the liver cannot clear a sufficient amount of bilirubin from the plasma (Behrmann et al.,

+1969).
 Yellowish discoloration of the skin is the result of accumulation of unconjugated non-polar lipid soluble indirect reacting bile pigment (Johnson et al., 1998).
 Pathological jaundice is known to occur in 4-8% of newborn babies.
 The common causes include blood group incompatibilities, prematurity, sepsis, G6PD deficiency and majority being idiopathic.
 Other less common causes include polycythemia, cephalhematoma (Gathwala et al., 1997; Lochmann et al., 2004).
-Immature newborn brain is susceptible to toxicity from unconjugated bilirubin resulting in "kernicterus" or "bilirubin induced brain damage" (BIND) (Ramesh Agarwal et al., 2002).
+Immature newborn brain is susceptible to toxicity from unconjugated bilirubin resulting in kernicterus or bilirubin induced brain damage (BIND) (Ramesh Agarwal et al., 2002).

-In term babies, physiological jaundice appears between 30-72hrs of age, maximum intensity of jaundice is seen on the fourth day, and jaundice disappears by 10^{th} day of life.
-Serum bilirubin does not exceed 15mg%.
-Among preterm babies age of onset of physiological jaundice is similar to the term babies, the maximum intensity of jaundice is reached on the $5^{th}-6^{th}$ day and it may persists upto 14 days.
-Serum bilirubin may go upto 15mg% (Singh, 2004).
-Assessment of jaundice should be done in the natural light.
-The pulp of finger or thumb is pressed on baby's skin, preferably, over a bony part till it blanches and underlying skin is noted for yellow colour.
-Clinical jaundice manifests on face at 4-8mg%,upper trunk at 5-12mg%,lower trunk and thigh at 8-16mg%,arms and lower legs at 11-18mg%.In addition staining of soles and palms occur at serum bilirubin level more than 15mg% (Ramesh Agarwal et al., 2002; Misra and Govil, 1994).
 The criteria for intervention to control hyperbilirubinemia vary in different clinical situations.
 Phototherapy is a cheap, effective and safe method of management of neonatal hyperbilirubinemia.
 It is effective in treating hemolytic as well as non-hemolytic hyperbilirubinemia.
 Prophylactic phototherapy is indicated for infants weighing less than 1500 grams (serum bilirubin level less than 5mg %) (Misra et al., 1994; Singhal, 1992).

-International Journal of Basic and Applied Medical Sciences ISSN: 2277-2103 (Online) An Online International Journal Available at http://www.cibtech.org/jms.htm 2013 Vol. 3 (2) May-August, pp.110-115/Kulkarni et al.

 Exchange transfusion is an effective method of lowering seriously elevated bilirubin; early exchange transfusion reverses the transient bilirubin brain damage.
 Most of the exchange transfusions are required in hyperbilirubinemia associated with septicemia, hemolytic disease and prematurity.

-Neonatal hyperbilirubinemia is common & studies available are relatively less so with this background kept in mind the present study was planned which will further try to analyse profile & causes related to neonatal hyperbilirubinemia.
+Neonatal hyperbilirubinemia is common and studies available are relatively less so with this background kept in mind the present study was planned which will further try to analyze risk factors related to neonatal hyperbilirubinemia.